Opportunity cost in economics is the cost of not having taken a better choice:

 The unchosen opportunity is lost forever.
 What may be portrayed as choosing the unchosen opportunity later is actually choosing a different opportunity that may not be as efficient or even possible (for example, skilled persons and businesses intellectual assets having switched to a different skill and no longer available, etc.).

 Compound opportunity costs depend on (are caused by) previous opportunity costs, and are also called cascading opportunity costs or reverse multiplier effect.
+For example, investing in under-consumption instead of multipliers.

-Consider running a business in a composite good industry o (of firms with complementary intellectual assets).
+Consider running a business in a composite good industry (of firms with complementary intellectual assets).
 Say you need to hire out (outsource) some of the firms innovative work in order to produce more output, for example if time or resources are limited.
 Not outsourcing some of the work would reduce your production output, falling below minimum production necessary to stay in the composite good industry.

 Further assume that, of the different innovative tasks which could be outsourced, you can do those tasks yourself more efficiently (e.g., at lower cost) compared to outsourcing, but (as mentioned) there is not enough time or resources to do all of those tasks yourself.